mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

 ~~~no-highlight
 ```
-Fenced code blocks are like Stardard
+Fenced code blocks are like Standard
 Markdown’s regular code blocks, except that they’re not indented and instead rely on start and end fence lines to delimit the